 Soak and apply

-Soak a clean soft cotton cloth or muslin in the cold tea.
-Wring gently β damp but not dripping.
+Soak a clean soft cotton cloth in the cold tea.
+Wring gently — damp but not dripping.
 Lay gently on the inflamed area.
-Do not rub or press.
-Hold for 10β15 minutes.
+Don’t rub.
+Hold 10–15 minutes.

 -